-Summer in Bansko attracts many nationalities – not least Bulgarian’s looking to escape the heat of Sofia.
+Summer Bansko attracts many nationalities – not least Bulgarian’s looking to escape the heat of Sofia.
 While the ski resort of Bansko is extremely busy during ski season, the summer is much quieter.
 There, are, however a huge host of Bansko summer activities available.

 In this guide, you’ll find a host of summer activities to do in Bansko in the summer – from free festivals to mountain biking, horse riding, hiking and visiting Spas.

 Where is Bansko?